Using geospatial data in an app can add value. However, developers must define their processes by focusing on usability and privacy.

 Geospatial or location-based data shows where something is in an environment.
 Many people depend on apps that use it without knowing.
 For example, searching for a store's nearest location, pinpointing the fastest route, and checking the weather all require location data.

-When implementing this type of information, app developers must strike a balance between usefulness and privacy.
+When implementing this type of information, app development companies must strike a balance between usefulness and privacy.
 People appreciate apps that provide a convenient and relevant service but shy away if they think a tool knows too much about them.

 Here are six things to know when building an app that uses geospatial data.